weecology/forecasting-course/content/en/docs/R-empirical-dynamic-modeling/r_tutorial.md

 * Can capture the complexity of a multiple species/state system in a single species/state time-series
 * Does this based on Taken's Theorem
-    * Resconstruct a shadow of the real system from single time-series
+    * Reconstruct a shadow of the real system from single time-series

 In other words, instead of relying on:
 $$x_i(t+1) = F_i\left(x_1(t), x_2(t), \dots, x_d(t)\right)$$